 So however you like your pizza, thick crust, thin crust, double cheese, veggie or pepperoni I hope you try it with this pizza dough.
 Buon Appetito!

-- 2 cups warm water 472 grams
+- 2 cups lukewarm water (470 grams)

-- pinch sugar
+- 1 pinch sugar

-- 1 1/2 tablespoons dry yeast
+- 1 1/2 tablespoons active dry yeast

 - 2 tablespoons olive oil

-- 5 1/4 cups all purpose flour 671 grams
+- 5 1/4 cups all purpose flour or bread flour (680 grams)

-- 1 1/2 tablespoons salt
+- 1 1/2 teaspoons salt

-If you are mixing by hand then with a fork mix until the dough starts to come together.
+- Add the olive oil, flour and salt, then with a fork mix until the dough starts to come together.
 On a lightly floured surface remove dough from the bowl and knead until dough is smooth and elastic approximately 10 minutes (if dough is really sticky add a little extra flour).

-Place in a lightly oiled bowl and cover with plastic wrap and a large clean kitchen towel, leave in a warm draft- free place until doubled in bulk, approximately 2 hours.**
+- Place in a lightly oiled bowl and cover with plastic wrap and a large clean kitchen towel, leave in a warm draft- free place until doubled in bulk, approximately 2 hours.**

-Pre heat oven to 450° (250° celsius).
+- Pre heat oven to 450° (250° celsius).
 Punch dough down a few times and divide into 3 balls, let dough rest for 20 minutes.

-Place dough in desired pizza or cookie sheets (lightly oiled) and fit dough into desired shapes (using your clean hands).
+- Place dough in desired pizza or cookie sheets (lightly oiled) and fit dough into desired shapes (using your clean hands).

-Top with your favourite toppings (without the cheese), bake for approximately 15-20 minutes (until crust is golden) and then top with grated mozzarella cheese and bake for three more minutes or until cheese is melted.
+- Top with your favourite toppings (without the cheese), bake for approximately 15-20 minutes (until crust is golden) and then top with grated mozzarella cheese and bake for three more minutes or until cheese is melted.
 Enjoy!

-In a medium frying pan add Italian sausage (casing removed and chopped) and fry until starting to brown, add thinly sliced, onion, pepper and mushrooms and a drizzle of olive oil, 1/2 teaspoon oregano, basil, salt and pepper to taste, cook on medium for approximately 10 minutes.
+- In a medium frying pan add Italian sausage (casing removed and chopped) and fry until starting to brown, add thinly sliced, onion, pepper and mushrooms and a drizzle of olive oil, 1/2 teaspoon oregano, basil, salt and pepper to taste, cook on medium for approximately 10 minutes.
 Use as topping for pizza (on the sauce and then bake).